tmtxt/tmtxt.github.com/_posts/2013-04-25-dired-as-default-file-manager-5-customize-ls-command.md

 The last step is to config Dired mode.
 You need to tell Dired to add more arguments to the **ls** call so that it can display correctly.
-The library called **dired-sort-map**, which you can find [here](http://emacswiki.org/emacs/dired-sort-map.el), call help you archive that task.
+The library called **dired-sort-map**, which you can find [here](http://emacswiki.org/emacs/dired-sort-map.el), call help you achieve that task.
 Download the **dired-sort-map.el** file from the link above, put it in your .emacs.d folder or somewhere that Emacs can find it in the load path and add this to your .emacs